Andy Irons: Films

 The 2018 movie Andy Irons: Kissed by God (directed by adventure-sport documentarians Steve and Todd Jones) is about the three-time world champion who died at 32 after a lifelong struggle with bipolar disorder and addiction.
 The film features in-depth interviews with Andy's brother Bruce Irons, his wife Lyndie Irons, Joel Parkinson, Nathan Fletcher, Sunny Garcia, and Kelly Slater.

 In 2009, Irons Brothers Productions released A fly in the champagne, a documentary of the rivalry that arose between Irons and Slater in the early 2000s.
 The movie ends with a trip to Indonesia Kelly Slater and Andy Irons went on together.

 The 2005 movie Blue Horizon (directed by surfing filmmaker Jack McCoy) paralleled his life on the WCT tour with that of free surfer David Rastovich.
 The film also touched on his long-time rivalry with 11-time world champion Kelly Slater.
-Although the film was created in a documentary-like style, there has been some debate over whether or not the film offered an accurate and fair portrayal of Irons' surfing lifestyle.
+Although the film was created in a documentary-like style, there has been some debate over whether or not the film offered an accurate and fair portrayal of Irons's surfing lifestyle.

-In addition to Blue Horizon, Irons was also a subject of many other surf films, including his screen appearance inTrilogy, which starred himself, Joel Parkinson, and Taj Burrow.
+In addition to Blue Horizon, Irons was also a subject of many other surf films, including his screen appearance in Trilogy, which starred himself, Joel Parkinson, and Taj Burrow.